AviroopGhosh/TAS-Forge/documentation/User_Guide.md

 **Note:** If you would like to renamed the `results.csv` differently, then please ensure that it is aligned with the `inputfilename` specification in `analyze_omnet_results.m`.

-The script execution will generate a `stream_data_output.csv` file.
+The script execution will generate the `stream_data_output.csv` file.

 This file provides a detailed summary of the simulated results and performance of generated GCLs including:
 - The stream identifiers with the corresponding routes and intermediate devices.